shacky-me/alx-pre_course/0x01-git/README.md

+# 0x01-git README
-This is the README.md file inside the 0x01-git directory.
+This is the README file in the 0x01-git directory.